-What is CBD and can it make you high?
+What is CBD oil and can it make you high?

-CBD (Cannabidiol) can come from either the hemp or marijuana plant however crucially it lacks psycho-active properties and can’t make you ‘high’ no matter how much you take.
-Unlike THC which is the psychoactive part of the marijuana plant that gets you high, CBD does not.
+CBD, or by its more formal name Cannabidiol or Cannabis Oil, can come from either the hemp or 'marijuana' plant however crucially it lacks psycho-active properties and can’t make you ‘high’ no matter how much you take.
+Unlike THC which is the psychoactive part of the marijuana plant that gets you high.